 - All patients in hospitals and nursing homes.
 These places have the potential for transmission of Methicillin Resistant Staph aureus (MRSA) from poor hand hygiene.

 - Patients with urinary catheters (tubes placed in the urinary tract).

-What can a patient do to help prevent health care associated infections?
-Here are two good overviews:
+What can a patient do to help prevent healthcare-associated infections?
+Here are a couple good overviews:

 Medication mistakes can occur for many reasons.
 You can help prevent some of these errors by keeping informed, communicating with your health care providers and pharmacists, and speaking up about any questions or concerns you have.